vera-ho/TerraLHotel/README.md

 ![Demo](./app/assets/images/terra-lhotel-demo.gif)

 ## Introduction
-[Terra l'Hotel](https://terralhotel.herokuapp.com/) is a full-stack clone of the [Tablet Hotels](http://www.tablethotels.com) website.
+[Terra l'Hotel](https://terralhotel.herokuapp.com/) is a pixel perfect full stack clone of the [Tablet Hotels](http://www.tablethotels.com) website.
 It is created for educational purposes only.
 Please do not enter any sensitive data while exploring Terra l'Hotel.

 ### Technologies Used
 * Frontend: `React and Redux`